Industrial maintenance: Towards an uberisation of the industry

 Once again, one should admit that industrial maintenance suffers from a bad reputation.
 We often tend to picture ourselves hard-working technicians in dusty factories, changing motors and spare parts, fixing up greasy equipment… This perception is completely false because of the prejudice we have in mind.
 As a consequence, people who could have an interest in the field get afraid.
 Figures don’t lie: in some high schools, the number of students in industrial maintenance has dropped by 50%.
 This training is not as attractive as it used to be in the past for dynamic young people, who tend to be more interested in conception and R&D.

-Maintenance hasn’t been brought out very well in the recent years, on the contrary: as a consequence, the level of these Advanced Technician’s Certificate trainings has drastically dropped.
-Teachers are categorical: in order to appeal new students, administrations planned on lowering the level of this very technical field so that the students who had a vocational baccalaureate could opt for this training.
+Maintenance hasn’t been brought out very well in recent years, on the contrary: as a consequence, the level of this Advanced Technician’s Certificate training has drastically dropped.
+Teachers are categorical: in order to appeal to new students, administrations planned on lowering the level of this very technical field so that the students who had a vocational baccalaureate could opt for this training.

 Observable consequences within companies

 Because of these major difficulties, differences and gaps can also be witnessed between employees as they don’t have a clear and identical perception of their work.
-They indeed all have learnt different techniques and have different knowledge.
-One could argue that they all are complementary but these differences can in fact lead to a lack of understanding between them and to dysfunctions.
+They indeed all have learned different techniques and have different knowledge.
+One could argue that they all are complementary but these differences can, in fact, lead to a lack of understanding between them and to dysfunctions.
 That is why the whole maintenance sector has to evolve.

 A strong need for consistency to achieve change

 If technicians sure want their field to change and to modernize, it remains important to truly take into account all the difficulties that pave to way to technology.
 It is not an easy task to revolutionize such a huge sector and everything has to be done little by little.